My first digital artwork for my first child.

 Art Makes the World a Better Place.

 I have been described as a fearless-creative.
 I dive-in to artistic processes with total abandon, fully engaged and ready to explore and experiment.
-That’s the ‘how,’ and my only ‘why,’ is that “art makes the world a better place,” for the creator and I trust the receiver as well.
+That’s the ‘how,’ and my only ‘why,’ is that “art makes the world a better place,” certainly for the creator and I hope for the art receiver as well.

 Time Heals all Wounds